Novo Nordisk A/S – Annual report – 31 December 2018

 The WHO-defined daily dosage has not changed since 1982 and may not reflect the recommended or prescribed daily dose accurately.
 Actual doses are based on individual characteristics (eg age and weight) and pharmacokinetic considerations.
 Despite this uncertainty, Novo Nordisk assesses this to be the most consistent way of reporting.

-In 2017, the estimated number of patients reached via the Access to Insulin Commitment was 0.3 million, and Novo Nordisk sold insulin according to this commitment in 30 countries.
-Beyond this scheme, Novo Nordisk also sold human insulin below the ceiling price in other countries, as well, reaching an estimated 5 million patients in 2017.
+In 2018, as in 2017, the estimated number of patients reached via the Access to Insulin Commitment was 0.3 million, and Novo Nordisk sold insulin according to this commitment in 20 countries.
+Beyond this scheme, Novo Nordisk also sold human insulin below the ceiling price in other countries, as well, reaching an estimated 5 million patients in 2018, as in 2017.

 The record of animals purchased for research comprises the number of animals purchased for all research undertaken by Novo Nordisk either in-house or by external contractors.
 The number of animals purchased is based on internal registration of purchased animals and yearly reports from external contractors.

-The number of animals purchased for research in 2017 decreased by 13% compared with 2016 and reflect the changes in stages of the different research projects.
+The number of animals purchased for research in 2018 decreased by 3% compared with 2017 and reflect the changes in stages of the different research projects.
 In all, 97% of the animals purchased were rodents.
-The variation in the purchase of large animals from year to year reflects the different development phases the research projects have reached.
+The variation in the purchase of large animals from year to year reflects the development phases the research projects have reached.

-Employees are attributed to geographical regions according to their primary workplace across the commercial units, research and development, manufacturing and support functions.
-Employees in corporate functions are included in Region Europe and employees in the global service centre are included in Region AAMEO.
+Employees are attributed to geographical regions according to their primary workplace across the commercial units, research and development, production and support functions.
+Employees in corporate functions are included in Region Europe and employees in the global service centre in Bangalore, India are included in Region AAMEO.

 The rate of turnover is measured as the number of employees, excluding temporary employees, who left the Group during the financial year divided by the average number of employees, excluding temporary employees.